sana33/SDCOR/Readme.md

   * #### "Top-n OLs" button

     This button displays the Top-n outliers regarding the acquired outlierness scores out of SDCOR, as red dots.
 Any other point is represented with a blue dot.
-The value for _n_ could be modified through the _Top-n OLs_ input parameter.
+The value for _n_ could be modified through the _Top-n OLs_ input parameter in the *SDCOR Params* panel.

 * ### "LOF & LoOP Params" panel